nitlang/nit/share/man/nitc.md

 Option used to disable the contracts(ensures, expects) usage.

 ### `--full-contract`
-Option used to enables contracts (ensures, expects) on all classes.
+Enable contracts (ensures, expects) on all classes.
 Warning this is an expensive option at runtime.

+### `--in-out-invariant`
+Enable invariants checking on enter and exit (by default invariants are only checked at exit).

+### `--no-self-contract`
+Disable contracts checking for methods called on `self`.

 # ENVIRONMENT VARIABLES